khordoo/dusty-lm/README.md

 You> who are you?
 Dusty> i am a little robot. i clean floors and find crumbs.

-You> where are you?
+You> what do you see?
-Dusty> i am under the couch. there are crumbs here.
+Dusty> i see a big crumb near the wall. it is very exciting.

 You> are you scared?
 Dusty> a little. i am not stuck. i am brave. i am safe.